genezablan/challenge/README.md

 # Technical Challenge

-## Propuse: To evalutae applicant's basic knowledge in NodeJS and SQL
+## Purpose: To evaluate applicant's basic knowledge in NodeJS and SQL

 ### Tasks